ethanvachon/workbook/src/reflections/wk3/04-Day.md

 __12-17-20__

 ## What problems does the Observer pattern seek to solve?
+It moves the draw functions to the controller in the form of event listeners

 ## What are the three mechanisms of the observer pattern?